open-stage/blender-dmx-web/content/docs/installation.md

 ---
 This page is deprecated, go to [Download page](/download).

-Make sure you have installed [Blender](https://www.blender.org/download/) 3.4 or higher, 4.2 and newer is recommended to have all features.
+Make sure you have installed [Blender](https://www.blender.org/download/) 4.2 or higher.

 To preserve data during addon update, see the [Updating procedure](/docs/updating).

 For Blender from version 3.4 to version 4.1, see the instructions below.
-For Blender 4.2 Beta, use the [BlenderDMX Addon Extension](https://extensions.blender.org/add-ons/open-stage-blender-dmx/).
+For Blender 4.2 and higher, use the [BlenderDMX Addon Extension](https://extensions.blender.org/add-ons/open-stage-blender-dmx/).

 ### BlenderDMX Addon installation